ricab/scope_guard/docs/design.md

 - to allow [dismissal](interface.md#member-function-dismiss)
 - to allow [moving](interface.md#member-move-constructor)

-Both intents are purely technical.
-They justify supporting a special state that is otherwise artificial and exists only because of the way C++ works.
+Both intents are valid, and they justify supporting a special state that is otherwise artificial and purely a technical matter.
+But this state exists only because of the way C++ works.
+If those operations ended up with no scope guard at all, their purpose would be equally fulfilled.

 In other words, the inactive state represents nothing useful from any problem domain.
 It would not be required in a hypothetical programming language where local variables could be deleted early and moved without leaving _ghosts_ behind.
-However, it enables programming approaches that would not be possible in any other way.
+So, we use the inactive state here only to enable valid programming approaches that would otherwise not be possible in C++.
+But then, should we take it one step further and use this state to provide another common C++ operation &ndash; default construction?

 Without any meaningful default callback, a potential default constructor could only create inactive scope guards (or active no-op, which would be equivalent).
 If they represent nothing useful from the problem domain, the only reason to create them directly in such a state would be to provide placeholders to allow modification.
-That is, to artificially _defer initialization_, which would have to then be achieved with assignment, since no other meaningful scope guard modifier is supported.
+That is, to artificially _defer initialization_, which would then have to be achieved with assignment, since no other meaningful scope guard modifier is supported.

 But having constructed objects that are not initialized is a practice that goes against a very important principle!
 The one that corresponds to the literal meaning of a well-known overloaded expression &ndash; _Resourse Acquisition Is Initialization_.
 Constructors are meant to prevent uninitialized variables, not facilitate them.

 Additionally, unlike in the case of the move constructor, I see no technical reason to provide the default constructor plus assignment operator combo.
 True,